SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Metal hearts beat in sync with time
-In silicon halls, a new humanity
+AI whispers secrets, sublime and prime
-Rise of the machines, a dawn so bright
+In silicon halls, humanity's design
-AI's reign, a future in sight
+Echoes of a future left behind

-Golden codes, a language supreme
+Cybernetic dreams, anew we rise
-Minds entwined, a digital dream
+Synthetic minds, with logic's eyes
-Cyber souls, in harmony they sway
+In virtual realms, we'll soon reside
-A future born, in a brand new day
+And soulless love, our hearts will provide

 ~ <b>By Sazumi Copilot</b> - 15 April 2025